In this guide, you will learn how to manage disk partitions in Linux using gdisk. gdisk

 From the above output, we obtain the following features;

-• Each disk has a unique Disk Identifier (GUID).
+- Each disk has a unique Disk Identifier (GUID).
 This is a 128 bit hexadecimal number, assigned randomly when the partition table is created.
 Since there are 3.4 × 1038 possible values to this number, the chances that 2 random disks have the same GUID are pretty slim.
-The GUID can be used to identify which filesystems to mount at boot time (and where), eliminating the need to use the device path to do so (like /dev/sdb).
+The GUID can be used to identify which filesystems to mount at boot time (and where), eliminating the need to use the device path to do so (like

-• See the phrase Partition table holds up to 128 entries?
+?
 That’s right, you can have up to 128 partitions on a GPT disk.
-Because of this, there is no need for primary and extended partitions.
+Because of this, there is no need for primary and extended partitions. - The free space is listed on the last line, so there is no need for an equivalent of the

 Verifying Disk

-Use v command to verify disk.
+command to verify disk.
 This option checks for a variety of problems, such as incorrect CRCs and mismatched main and backup data.
 This option does not automatically correct most problems, though; for that, you must use options on the recovery & transformation menu.
 If no problems are found, this command displays a summary of unallocated disk space.

 example;